tceulema/Emuchron/README.md

 specific functionality and find and solve bugs.

-The *mchron* interpreter supports named variables representing numeric values, repeat and if-then-else logic constructs, and basic mathematical expression evaluation for numeric command arguments.
+The *mchron* interpreter supports named variables representing numeric values, repeat, if-then-else and return logic constructs, and basic mathematical expression evaluation for numeric command arguments.

 ### What comes extra with Emuchron
 Compared to the original Monochron [firmware](https://github.com/adafruit/monochron),